end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 rtttlOptimizerGui with default options

-Copy & paste the input data in the Command Input&nbsp;text area.&nbsp;Click on one of the available command buttons.
+Copy & paste the input data in the Command Input text area.
+Click on one of the available command buttons.
 The output result will be displayed in the Command Output area.

 ## Optimize

 Copy &&nbsp;paste a valid song in RTTTL format in the Command Input section.
-Press the Optimize&nbsp;button to compress the RTTTL code to its shortest form.
+Press the Optimize button to compress the RTTTL code to its shortest form.

-During optimization, the library will convert the input RTTTL song to &quot;_raw_&quot; data and re-encode the result back to RTTTL using all possible combinations of default duration, default octave and BPM (Beats per minute).
+During optimization, the library will convert the input RTTTL song to "_raw_" data and re-encode the result back to RTTTL using all possible combinations of default duration, default octave and BPM (Beats per minute).

-From all combination possibilities, the library will select the shortest one.&nbsp;For example, the following RTTTL code from _The Legend of Zelda _:
+From all combination possibilities, the library will select the shortest one.
+For example, the following RTTTL code from _The Legend of Zelda _:

 ```